Edward Thomas Fellowship Poetry Competition 2022, the Edward Cawston Thomas prize.

 Email entries.
 Send each poem as a Word document with a single attachment per poem.

 Surname A- M; please send to Barbara Kinnes, firstname.lastname@example.org

 Surname N-Z; please send to Margaret Thompson, email@example.com

 Fees may be paid to the Fellowship’s account: Sort Code 40-08-21; Account No 11250205.
 Please use your initials and surname as Reference, competition as Description, or by Paypal.

 Please be aware that the Fellowship has to pay a transaction charge on payments by PayPal and, now, cheques at 40 pence per item.
 If you are able to pay by bank transfer that is our preferred option and saves the Fellowship up to 10% per transaction in fees.
 Thank you.

 Please be aware that, although there is a new judge this year you may still read the report of Jane Draycott (last year’s competition judge) here.
 Last year’s winning poem can be read here, and the runners up here and here respectively.

-Details of winning poems and the judge’s report from past years are available from here.
+Details of winning poems and the judge’s report from earlier years are available here.